Blue pottery of Jaipur: History

-The use of blue glaze on pottery is an imported technique, first developed by Mongol artisans who combined Chinese glazing technology with Persian decorative arts.
+Blue and white wares first appeared in Iraq under the Abbasid Caliphate.
+The use of cobalt as an underglaze color was introduced to China from Iraq, where Abbasid potters had been using it on white glazed earthenware since the 9th century.
+In China, it was first applied to earthenware during the Tang dynasty (618–907 CE) and subsequently to porcelain.
+The blue glaze on pottery was later used by Mongol artisans who combined Chinese glazing technology with Persian decorative arts.
 This technique traveled east to India with early Turkic conquests in the 14th century.
 During its infancy, it was used to make tiles to decorate mosques, tombs and palaces in Central Asia.
 Later, following their conquests and arrival in India, the Mughals began using them in India.
 Gradually the blue glaze technique grew beyond an architectural accessory to Indian potters.
 From there, the technique traveled to the plains of Delhi and in the 17th century went to Jaipur.

-Other accounts of the craft state that blue pottery came to Jaipur in the early 19th century under the ruler Sawai Ram Singh II(1835 – 1880).
+Other accounts of the craft state that blue pottery came to Jaipur in the early 19th century under the ruler Sawai Ram Singh II (1835–1880).
 The Jaipur king had sent local artisans to Delhi to be trained in the craft.
 Some specimens of older ceramic work can be seen in the Rambagh Palace, where the fountains are lined with blue tiles.
-Sawai Ram Singh, in his reign (1835-1880), promoted art in Jaipur state with dedication.
+Sawai Ram Singh, in his reign (1835–1880), promoted art in Jaipur state with dedication.
 Legend says that impressed by the art of blue pottery, he brought artists from Delhi to Jaipur.
-However, Jaipur Blue Pottery introduced original innovations and mastered the art in such a way that it was claimed to have surpassed the Delhi pottery.
+However, Jaipur blue pottery introduced original innovations and mastered the art in such a way that it was claimed to have surpassed the Delhi pottery.
 Back in 1916, The Journal of Indian Art recorded that Jaipur ware was an improvement upon Delhi pottery.
 His successor Sawai Madho Singh patronized an exhibition of industrial arts and crafts in 1883 in which finest blue pottery pieces were exhibited with other arts and crafts.
 Prized possessions of the exhibition were displayed in a museum like space in the exhibition.
 Many of artisans had been trained in the school of art opened by Sawai Ram Singh and the then director of the school, Opendronath Sen, who had worked particularly to promote the blue pottery, was also happy to see it being showcased in the exhibition.
 Jaipur School indigenised the art of Blue Pottery through designs that were drawn from Indian life like Indian animals, Hindu deities, Indian human figures, features of Indian palaces etc.